UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson07/assignment.rst.txt

 Submission
 ----------
-- You will need to submit *linear.py*, *parallel.py*, your brief bullet point notes on findings and recommendations, and any test files you develop.
+- You will need to submit *linear.py*, *parallel.py*, your brief bullet point notes on findings and recommendations called findings.txt, and any test files you develop.

 Tips
 ----